jaspector

 Inspection appointments occur during normal Permit Sonoma business hours.

-Typical inspection sequence: Permit holders use the permit number plus inspection code to request inspections.
+Typical sequence: Permit holders use the permit number plus inspection code to request inspections.
 Permit Sonoma performs field inspections, some may use VuSpex remote video inspection, and final approval depends on passing all required inspections for the permit scope.

 Permit Sonoma states that some inspections may be handled through VuSpex remote video inspection.

-Do I need a building permit in unincorporated Sonoma County, CA?
+01 Do I need a building permit in unincorporated Sonoma County, CA?

 Permit Sonoma states that all construction activity, from initial site grading to interior improvements, alterations, and most repairs, requires a building permit unless specifically exempted by the California Building Code appendix Chapter 1 and Sonoma County Code Chapter 7.

-How much does a building permit cost in unincorporated Sonoma County, CA?
+02 How much does a building permit cost in unincorporated Sonoma County, CA?

+Building permit fees in unincorporated Sonoma County, CA are set by the local building department and vary by project type and valuation.
 The minimum permit fee is Plan check minimum $70; building permit or inspection minimum $109 for both residential and commercial schedules..
 Fees are calculated as: Building plan-check and building permit or inspection fees use valuation-based schedules, with final fee determinations also depending on use, square footage, contract price, utilities, encroachments, fire review, drainage review, and district-specific impact fees..
 Plan check fee: Valuation-based; residential and commercial schedules both start at $70 for projects up to $500 valuation..

-How do I apply for a building permit in unincorporated Sonoma County, CA?
+03 How do I apply for a building permit in unincorporated Sonoma County, CA?

-1. Confirm the permit type and collect the correct checklist from Permit Sonoma application submittal requirements.
+To apply for a building permit in unincorporated Sonoma County, CA, follow these steps: 1.
+Confirm the permit type and collect the correct checklist from Permit Sonoma application submittal requirements.
 2. Prepare a complete application package with required plans, energy documents, CALGreen checklist, engineering calculations, and conditional reports or approvals required by the scope.
 3. Submit through Permits Online or through Permit Center support channels.
 4. Permit Sonoma reviews the application for completeness and plan-check compliance; incomplete submittals can be voided if not completed or paid within 90 days after notice.
 5. Pay required fees once invoiced.
 6. Respond to corrections and upload revised documents as needed.
 7. After approval, obtain permit issuance and schedule inspections through Permits Online or the Selectron phone system.

-How long does it take to get a building permit in unincorporated Sonoma County, CA?
+04 How long does it take to get a building permit in unincorporated Sonoma County, CA?

-What work is exempt from building permits in unincorporated Sonoma County, CA?
+05 What work is exempt from building permits in unincorporated Sonoma County, CA?

-How do I schedule a building inspection in unincorporated Sonoma County, CA?
+06 How do I schedule a building inspection in unincorporated Sonoma County, CA?

-Inspections can be scheduled via: Inspection scheduling page, Permits Online, (707) 565-3551, (707) 565-1900.
+Once your permit is issued and work reaches an inspection milestone, you can schedule a building inspection in unincorporated Sonoma County, CA via: Inspection scheduling page, Permits Online, (707) 565-3551, (707) 565-1900.
 Inspection cancellations must be made before 12:00 AM midnight; after the cutoff, the office instructs callers to call between 8:00 and 8:30 AM.
 Next-business-day inspections may not always be available..